-With over 34,000 students attending more than 70 medical courses, KMTC makes the biggest single contribution to the health sector in Kenya and is currently producing more than 8000 graduates every year for both the Kenyan public and private health sectors, accounting for more than 80 percent of the hospitals’ workforce.
+With over 41,000 students attending 76 medical courses, KMTC makes the biggest single contribution to the health sector in Kenya and is currently producing more than 12,000 graduates every year for both the Kenyan public and private health sectors, accounting for more than 85 percent of the hospitals’ workforce.

 The national distribution of the College is its biggest uniqueness.
-With 65 constituent colleges spread throughout the country as far as Lodwar and Garissa, Loitoktok and Kisumu, the impact of the College in improving healthcare is felt in all parts of the country.
+With 71 constituent Campuses spread throughout the country as far as Lodwar and Garissa, Loitoktok and Kisumu, the impact of the College in improving healthcare is felt in all parts of the country.

-Today, you are sure to find KMTC in every corner of this country, strategically located next to a provincial or district hospitals where students go for clinical attachment.
+Today, you are sure to find KMTC in every corner of this Country, strategically located next to hospitals where students go for clinical attachment.

 KMTC, the only public middle level health training institution under the Ministry of Medical Services, started in 1927 with four students at Kenya Institute of Administration (KIA), Kabete.

-The wide range of our courses, from certificate to diploma to higher diploma, reflects the institution’s responsiveness to the needs of our nation.
+The wide range of our courses, from certificate, diploma to higher diploma, reflects the institution’s responsiveness to the needs of our nation.

 The rising number of admissions show the trust bestowed on us by the public and the aspirations of our valued clients, the students.